Arts Management Collaboration

 The Festival was formed as a dba of DCWS and became its own organization in 2005

-Eisenhower Dance Ensemble is a nationally touring dance company based in Rochester.
-EDE's dancers are highly trained with extensive credentials in technique, performance, and teaching.
-EDE stands alone among major Michigan professional dance companies by adhering to its unique mission of performing works by a variety of choreographers, many of them international in stature.
-In September of 1995, the Company established the non-profit EDE Center for Dance.
-At locations in Rochester Hills and Birmingham, the EDE dancers, along with additional highly qualified staff members, serve as faculty for over 400 students annually.
+Eisenhower is a nationally touring dance company based in Rochester.
+Eisnehower dancers are highly trained with extensive credentials in technique, performance, and teaching.
+Eisenhower Dance stands alone among major Michigan professional dance companies by adhering to its unique mission of performing works by a variety of choreographers, many of them international in stature.
+In September of 1995, the Company established the non-profit Eisenhower Dance Center.
+At locations in Rochester Hills and Birmingham, the Eisenhower dancers, along with additional highly qualified staff members, serve as faculty for over 400 students annually.

 Since 1927, Pro Musica has given promising young composers and musicians and opportunity to perform and explain their work.
 Many visiting artists have focused on contemporary and classical works that are rarely or infrequently heard.
 In its first season, Bela Bartok and Maurice Ravel performed and spoke about their works, and set a standard of programming and artistry that Pro Musica has dedicated to maintaining for 85 years.
 Pro Musica plans a minimum of three concerts each season.
 The main performances are held at the Music Box, part of the Max M. Fisher Music Center in downtown Detroit.

 The Detroit Children's Choir was established as a vehicle to help the children of metropolitan Detroit grow -- gaining self confidence, social and political awareness, and academic skills -- while setting the stage for continued active involvement in the arts throughout their lives.
 The organization's mission is to use the power and discipline of singing to bring together Detroit's children in grades 3-8, from urban and suburban communities, representing a wide range of ethnicities, religions and socio-economic levels in a way that strengthens team building, creativity, social interaction, understanding, and connection.